reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

   "Version": "2012-10-17",
   "Statement": [
     {
       "Sid": "2",
       "Effect": "Allow",
       "Principal": {
         "AWS": "arn:aws:iam::cloudfront:user/CloudFront Origin Access Identity <OAI>"
        },
       "Action": "s3:GetObject",
       "Resource": "arn:aws:s3:::<S3 bucket name>/*"
     }
   ]
 }
 ```
-Let us create another CloudFront Distribution but configured to use an OAI to access the contents in the S3 bucket:
+Let us create another CloudFront Distribution but this time configured to use an OAI to access the contents in the S3 bucket:
 {{% image alt="browser" src="images/posts/aws-cloudfront/oai.png" %}}

-This time we have chosen the S3 bucket URL from the selection box as the origin domain instead of the bucket website endpoint.
-In the section for S3 bucket access, we have selected `Yes use OAI` and created an OAI: `my-oai` to associate with this distribution.
+This time we have chosen the S3 REST API endpoint from the selection box as the origin domain instead of the bucket website endpoint.
+In the section for S3 bucket access, we have selected the option: `Yes use OAI` and created an OAI: `my-oai` to associate with this distribution.

 We have also chosen the option of updating the bucket policy manually after creating the distribution.
+We can also reuse an OAI if we have one, instead of creating a new OAI.
+An AWS account can have up to 100 CloudFront origin access identities (OAIs).
+However, we can add an OAI to multiple CloudFront distributions, so one OAI is usually sufficient.

+If we did not create an OAI and added it to our CloudFront distribution during created the distribution, we can create it later and add to the distribution by using either the CloudFront console or the CloudFront API.

 After creating the distribution, let us update the bucket policy of our S3 bucket to look like this: